mohammadbutt/42_fillit/README.md

 - [ ] 9.
 Move the pieces of a given file to our desired location which is to the top left.
 Use x, y coordinates to move the pieces.
 Use this link https://gfredericks.com/things/polyominoes to put pieces at random places to understand how the pieces can be moved and shifted.
 We can move the whole row if it is not a #.
 We can move the whole column if it is not a #.

+# How to read the code.
+Reading big programs can get a bit challenging.
+I have summed up some point below that can assisst in reading the code.

+1. First, the very first function that appears in the program `` void ft_exit (void) ``.
+The program can run fine even without this because this function only has two lines.
+But having created this function prints an Error on the screen and exits out of the program.

+2. Second function, ft_tetrominoes, reads the file and stores the tetrominoes.
+Tetrominoes are stored in a double pointer array.
+First pointer was malloced with size of 26, since the most alphabetical characters we can have are 26.
+Then the second pointer was malloced with a size of 20 characters because each tetromino has 20 characters(12 dots + 4 hashtags+ 4 newlines).
+While tetrominoes are being stored, flags are also placed to evaluate if the 4th, 9th, 14th, and 19th characters of each tetromino are a new line, '\n', or not.
+If one of these characters are not a new_line then the program will exit out using the ``ft_exit()``.

+3.

 # Resources:
 1. [19 Valid Tetrominoes](http://mathworld.wolfram.com/Tetromino.html)
 2. [Empty Tetromines grid](https://gfredericks.com/things/polyominoes)